7 questions that reveal whether your company is committed to CX

 7. What sacrifices is the organization making for the customer?

 We make sacrifices all the time for people we care about.
 When your kids or significant other asks you for help and you have to sacrifice something to do it, you do in many cases depending on the circumstances.
 Sometimes organizations do the same for customers.
-Customer-focused organizations, or Natural organizations, make them because they know it is worthwhile for the customer relationship.
-Transactional organizations and naive organizations might not.
+Customer-focused organizations make them because they know it is worthwhile for the customer relationship.
+Transactional and naive organizations might not.

 Upon review, this list of questions concerns areas that are both tactical and practical.
 However, the answers to them reveal issues that occur at a cultural level.